muratgozel/dom-scripter/README.md

 ```

 `location` property specifies where the script should be injected.
-- `beforeScript` (default) is before the first `script` tag in the document.
+- `headEnd` (default) is after the last element inside the head.
-- `afterScript` is after all the elements in document body.
+- `bodyEnd` is after the last element inside the body.

 **Stylesheet example:**